-The Series D-2 Purchase Agreement also included warrants to purchase 87,532 shares of the Company's common stock at \$0.20 per share.
+On December 11, 2013, the Company entered into an agreement to sell 1,785,712 shares of Series D-2 Convertible Preferred Stock ("Series D-2 Preferred") at \$1.40 per share for an aggregate price of \$2,500 (the "Series D-2 Purchase Agreement"), less issuance costs of \$95.
+The Series D-2 Purchase Agreement included warrants to purchase 87,532 shares of the Company's common stock at \$0.20 per share.
 The fair value of the warrants on the date of issuance was \$4,214, which was recorded as a discount to the Series D-2 Preferred.
 The fair value of the warrants was \$1,714 above the face amount of the Series D-2 Preferred and this excess was expensed to derivative fair value adjustment at issuance.
-The Company calculated the fair value of the warrants as the difference between the estimated fair value of the common stock on December 11, 2013 of \$48.35 per share and the exercise price per share of \$0.20 multiplied by the number of shares of common stock issuable upon exercise of the warrants of 87,532.
-The Company determined that the warrants should be classified as a derivative liability and stated at fair value at each reporting period.
+As described in Note 7, the warrants were classified as a derivative liability and were stated at fair value at each reporting period end date prior to being exercised in May 2014 (in conjunction with the Company's IPO).